Honorary Degrees

 Sixteen presidents of the United States have received honorary degrees from Harvard, some before they became president.
 They include George Washington, John Adams, Thomas Jefferson, James Monroe, John Quincy Adams, Andrew Jackson, Ulysses S. Grant, Rutherford B. Hayes, Theodore Roosevelt, Howard Taft, Woodrow Wilson, Herbert Hoover, Franklin D. Roosevelt, Dwight D. Eisenhower, John F. Kennedy, and George Herbert Walker Bush.

-Harvard Honorary Degree Recipients 1983-2023 (sorted alphabetically)
+Harvard Honorary Degree Recipients 1985-2025 (sorted alphabetically)

-Harvard University Honorary Degree Nomination
+Honorary Degree Nomination